Miccighel/Crowd_Frame/README.md

 :warning: _Remember_: each execution of the `init.py` script will overwrite this file :warning:

+## Troubleshooting

+Fixes for well-known errors:
+- The `docker` package, as of today, triggers the exception shown below on certain Windows-based python distributions because the `pypiwin32` dependency fails to run its post-install script.
+`NameError: name 'NpipeHTTPAdapter' is not defined.
+Install pypiwin32 package to enable npipe:// support` .
+To solve it run the following command from an elevated command prompt: `python your_python_folder/Scripts/pywin32_postinstall.py -install`.

 ## Contributing

 Any contributions you make are **greatly appreciated**.